ArgoDMQC/RBRargo_DMQC/README.md

 ### Who do I talk to? ###
-Write to Mathieu Dever at argo@rbr-global.com
+Write to RBR at argo@rbr-global.com